 - Investigators will perform all ES cell genotyping and must return results to the core no later than three months after receiving lysate plates.
 The GERM Core does not provide ES cell genotyping services.

-- The core will schedule microinjection of ES cells into blastocysts after chromosome counts are determined.
+- The core will schedule microinjection of ES cells into blastocysts/8-cell embryos after chromosome counts are determined.
 The core will use appropriate recipient embryos for coat color identification of chimeras and offspring.
 Examples:

 - 129 (agouti) ES cells: B6 embryos

-- Natural mating (B6 ES cells) or superovulation (129 ES cells) will be used to produce embryos
+- Superovulation (129 and B6 ES cells) will be used to generate embryos for microinjection.

-- The core will microinject 45 blastocyst per clone.
+- The core will microinject 45 embryos per clone.